prozilla-os/ProzillaOS/docs/README.md

 - [src](../src) directory

 	Contains all code for the application, including CSS, JS and HTML files.
+This directory makes use of a feature-based folder structure.

 - [public](../public) directory

 	Contains all static files like images, webfonts and vector graphics as well as the [index.html](../public/index.html) file, which contains all metadata and contains all bundled scripts after the build step.
+Also includes the [config](../public/config) and [documents](../public/documents) folders from where certain files are loaded into the [virtual drive](features/virtual-drive/README.md).

 - [docs](.) directory